 Even if you are found to be partially at fault for a car accident, you may still be able to file a compensation claim.
 However, Indiana’s comparative fault laws mandate that you will most likely receive an amount reduced by the percentage of fault assigned to you.
 However, if you are found to be at least 51 percent at fault for causing the accident, you will not be entitled to recover any compensation.

-Why Do I Need to Hire an Attorney After Being Involved in a Car Accident?
+Why Do I Need to Hire a Car Accident Lawyer After Being Involved in a Car Accident?

 Our car accident attorneys are not afraid to stand up to the insurance companies to protect your rights.
 Furthermore, we will also fight to recover maximum compensation for your pain, suffering, and property damage.